How to Get Rid of Groundhogs Without Harming Them

 But what attracts groundhogs to people’s yards?
 It all comes down to the answer to one question, and that’s “What do groundhogs eat?”
 A woodchuck’s diet consists of flowers, vegetables, twigs and bark, bugs, and even plant seedlings—so much of a home garden is fair game for these critters, which is why they often make their home near someone’s garden.
 Deep tunnels and nibbled crops are two telltale signs of a groundhog problem.
 But luckily, there are a few ways to combat this situation.
 This guide explains how to get rid of groundhogs and keep them away for good.

 When people think of groundhogs, they may picture Punxsutawney Phil or think of the fascinating history of Groundhog Day.
 But groundhogs, also known as woodchucks, do more than just (allegedly) forecast the seasons.
-If they wander into a yard, they can cause a significant amount of damage to a home garden.
+If they wander into a yard, they can cause significant damage to a home garden.
 They can even undermine the structural integrity of sheds, driveways, and foundations.

 Time required: 3 to 5 days